clairey-zx81/json-model/TUTO.md

 ## Composing Objects

-When building large JSON data structures a common use case is to combine object definitions, much like inheritance in some languages.
+When building large JSON data structures a common use case is to combine object definitions, much like inheritance in programming languages.

 Let us use the _merge_ (`+`) operator to compose objects with different set of properties, in file `University.model.json`, with students and faculties which are both persons: